Substance Abuse Treatment in Johnson County, IA

 Prelude Behavioral Services Dba Synchrony

-Prelude Behavioral Services Dba Synchrony is a rehab center in Johnson County, Iowa which is situated in the 52240 zip code, at 438 Southgate Avenue.
+Prelude Behavioral Services Dba Synchrony is a substance abuse treatment facility in Johnson County, IA that is located in the 52240 zip code, at 438 Southgate Avenue.

 Types of Care: